higan-emu/emulation-articles/cartridges/boards/README.md

 And herein lies the major problem faced when emulating cartridges as ROM files: heuristics are just best guesses.
-Not only is the internal header information incomplete, sometimes it's just plain wrong, perhaps even intentionally as a crude form of anti-piracy, and sometimes some game systems don't even //have// internal headers to work with.
+Not only is the internal header information incomplete, sometimes it's just plain wrong, perhaps even intentionally as a crude form of anti-piracy, and sometimes some game systems don't even *have* internal headers to work with.

 From this point in the article, I'm going to talk about all of the ways